ntop/PF_RING/doc/modules/mellanox.rst

 This is a unique identifier that can be used to remove the rule later on.
 The ID can be automatically assigned by the library by using *FILTERING_RULE_AUTO_RULE_ID* as rule ID.

 A priority can also be assigned to the rule, in the range 0..2.
+Two applications capturing traffic from the same interface, and setting a pass rule which is matching the same traffic and with the same priority, will both receive the same traffic.
+Instead, only the application which is setting the higher priority on the rule, would receive the traffic otherwise.

 Example setting a filtering rule to drop UDP traffic matching a src IP and destination port: